elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/default_value.md

 <UseField path="user.lastName" defaultValue={fetchedData.user.lastName} />
 ```

-It is much easier to provide the defaultValue object (probably fetched from the server) at the form level
+It is much easier to provide the `defaultValue` object (probably some data that we have fetched from the server) at the form level

 ```js
 const { form } = useForm({ defaultValue: fetchedData });